SimulationEverywhere/NEP_DAM/README.txt

 	(3.1) Open a new Ubuntu terminal.
 To open Ubuntu terminal press: "CONTROL+ALT+t" (3.2) Place the prompt in the folder "scripts".
 To do so, type on the terminal the following command and press ENTER: cd Documents/NEP_DAM/scripts
-	(3.3) Type on the terminal the following command and press ENTER: make clean; make all The result will be two executables in the folder "scripts": "generateTOPMODEL.out" & "generateDevicesBroken.out" (3.4) Place the prompt in the folder "TOPMODEL/resultsProcessed".
+	(3.3) Type on the terminal the following command and press ENTER: make clean; make all The result will be two executable files in the folder "scripts": "generateTOPMODEL.out" & "generateDevicesBroken.out" (3.4) Place the prompt in the folder "TOPMODEL/resultsProcessed".
 To do so, type on the terminal the following command and press ENTER: cd ../TOPMODEL/resultsProcessed
-	(3.5) Type on the terminal the following command and press ENTER: make clean; make all The result will be a executable in the folder "TOPMODEL/scripts2run": "ResultsProcessed.out" (4) Generate the CPP and executable file for the top model (4.1) Place the prompt in the folder "scripts".
+	(3.5) Type on the terminal the following command and press ENTER: make clean; make all The result will be an executable file in the folder "TOPMODEL/scripts2run": "ResultsProcessed.out" (4) Generate the CPP and executable file for the top model (4.1) Place the prompt in the folder "scripts".
 To do so, type on the terminal the following command and press ENTER: cd ../../scripts
 	(4.2) Type on the terminal the following command and press ENTER: ./generateTOPMODEL.out ../NEPData/Nodes/Subsets/RadiologicalGroup.txt